This page is to provide information to the public, other organisations and people sleeping rough

 WHAT SUPPORT IS AVAILABLE FOR PEOPLE SLEEPING ROUGH?

-Rough Sleeping Prevention Team - consisting of ELDC Rough Sleeper Service, ELDC Housing and Homelessness Service and P3 Street Outreach Service who work in partnership to provide advice and assistance to people sleeping rough within East Lindsey and to provide ongoing support once accommodation is sourced.
+Rough Sleeping Intervention Team - consisting of ELDC Rough Sleeping Service and ELDC Housing and Homelessness Team to provide advice and assistance to people sleeping rough within East Lindsey and to provide ongoing support once accommodation is sourced.
 Tel: 01507 601111 Email: RSI@e-lindsey.gov.uk

 The Royal British Legion - supports serving members of the Armed Forces, veterans and their families.
 Tel: 0808 802 8080